Cog-Creators/Red-DiscordBot/docs/cog_guides/mod.rst

 **Description**

-Set the title for the optional extra embed on ban
+Set the title for the optional extra embed on ban.

 Cannot be over 252 characters long.